OSGeo/gdal/doc/source/programs/gdal_pipeline.rst

 :program:`gdal pipeline` execute a pipeline, taking a raster or input dataset, execute steps and finally writing a raster or vector dataset.

+Most steps proceed in on-demand evaluation of raster blocks or features, unless otherwise stated in their documentation, without "materializing" the resulting dataset of the operation of each step.
+It may be desirable sometimes for performance purposes to proceed to materializing an intermediate dataset to disk using :ref:`gdal_raster_materialize` or :ref:`gdal_vector_materialize`.

 Synopsis
 --------